mattemello/pokego/README.md

 `inspect [name pokemon]` -> display the stats of the pokemon.

 `pokedex` -> display all the pokemon that you have catch.

+## credits

+the project ispiration is from boot.dev